 \section{Overview of the \mH method}

-The HAVOK algorithm was originally introduced as a method to study classic nonlinear dynamical systems via forced linear models~\cite{Brunton_Havok_Nature}.
-The methodology was mainly employed on attractors and worked by making use of Takens' embedding theorem, which guarantees a diffeomorphic attractor from delay embeddings of a function of the system's state variables, i.e., an observable \cite{Takens_Embedding_Theorem}.
+The HAVOK algorithm was originally introduced as a method for studying classical nonlinear dynamical systems via forced linear models~\cite{Brunton_Havok_Nature}.
+The methodology was mainly applied to attractors and used Takens' embedding theorem, which guarantees a diffeomorphic attractor from delay embeddings of a K-observable \cite{Takens_Embedding_Theorem}.
 Although HAVOK successfully reconstructs several dynamical systems, multiple limitations have been identified \cite{havok_limitations_1, havok_limitations3}: first, only one function of the system's state variables could be provided as input.
-Second, out of the $r$ main dynamical modes identified in the schema, it was arbitrarily assumed the system's forcing only came from the $r$-th mode.
+Second, out of the $r$ main dynamical modes identified in the schema, it was arbitrarily assumed that the system's forcing only came from the $r$-th mode.
 Third, no objective criterion for selecting such $r$ was provided.

-The aforementioned limitations were recently addressed in a novel methodology named as \mH ~\cite{mHAVOK}.
+The limitations mentioned above were recently addressed in a new methodology named \mH ~\cite{mHAVOK}.
 The proposed extension allowed the method to include multiple time measurements, included a framework for identifying linear and forcing terms among the main $r$ dynamical modes, and presented an objective criterion for selecting $r$.
 Such improvements remarkably improved the reconstructed dynamics, even in complex nonlinear systems.
 Here we present an explanation of how \mH works; for a detailed discussion, we refer the reader to Ref.~\cite{mHAVOK}.